jaregu/queries/README.md

 				QueriesModule.proxyModule(JobDAO.class),
 				QueriesModule.entityModule(Job.class));

-		// This is the place where we call out main code injector.getInstance(Jobs.class).test();
+		// This is the place where we call our main code injector.getInstance(Jobs.class).test();

 		connectionPool.shutDown();